janaksanjel/ElectronicsVotingSystem/README.md

 View election results.

 Technologies Used:
-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,
-PHP
+PHP And
-SQL
+SQL DataBase
 Contributing:
 We welcome contributions from the community!
 If you'd like to contribute to the ElectronicsVotingSystem project, please follow these guidelines: